astrotars/stream-ios-encrypted-chat/README.md

 ## What is end-to-end encryption?

 End-to-end encryption means that messages sent between two people can only be read by them.
-To do this, the message is encrypted before it leaves a user's device, and can only be decrypted by the intended recipient.
+To do this, the app encrypts the message before it leaves a user's device, and only the intended recipient decrypts the message.

 Virgil Security is a vendor that allows us to create end-to-end encryption via public/private key technology.
 Virgil provides a platform and a platform that allows us to securely create, store, and provide robust end-to-end encryption.